hai-vr/documentation/docs/products/transfer-assistant/index.md

 If you're working on an avatar, you should select the prefab in the Project view that contains your avatar.
 :::

+### Analyze a scene

+To analyze the objects contained within a scene, you must:

+- Open the scene in the Unity Editor.
+- Go to *Window > Haï~ > Transfer Assistant*.
+- Set the dropdown on the top right to **Current Scenes**.
+- Click the *Perform analysis* button.

+### Additional details

 The dropdown on the top right lets you switch between different object selection modes.

 - **Single Target**: Only one root object is analyzed.
 - **Multiple Targets**: Multiple root objects are analyzed.
 - **Current Scenes**: Add root objects of all opened scenes are analyzed, and the Scene itself is added for export.
-    - For now, this does **not** include render settings from the scenes.
+  - This does **not** include render settings from the scenes.
 Skybox, lighting data, and other scene references won't be included in the export.

 If you decide to change the target, or if you make modifications to any of the assets, click the *Perform analysis* button to refresh the contents.